superphunthyme/xbmc-cbc-plugin/README.md

 # Testing
 Tested as of version 15.2 of KODI.
 The plugin works on this version, however some stations have been removed/moved.
-As I am unable to find a way to access these stations, they will be removed.